News & Media

-Today, on International Women’s Day, the EU’s Governance in Justice Programme (GOJUST) officially awarded Php 12.1 million (EUR 215,000) to six universities that will put access to justice for women and girls at the center of their Clinical Legal Education Programmes.
+Today, on International Women’s Day, the EU’s Governance in Justice Programme (GOJUST) officially awarded Php 12.1 million (EUR 215,000) to six universities that will put access to justice for women, girls, and persons with disabilities at the center of their Clinical Legal Education Programmes.
 The six universities are: West Visayas State University; Adamson University; University of San Carlos; University of the Visayas; Father Saturnino Urios University; St. Louis University.

-Filipino women want and deserve access to justice.
+Filipinos want and deserve access to justice.
 But of the 35% of Filipinos who experienced a legal problem in the last two years, only 20% of them were able to access help, according to the 2019 World Justice Report.
-And women and children find it harder to access justice.
+And women and persons with disabilities find it harder to access justice.

 The Governance in Justice or GOJUST is a programme of the European Union to support the Philippine Government’s efforts to improve access to justice for all.
-The GOJUST programme includes a grant mechanism of EUR 3.1 million (Php 170 million) over a period of four years to support civil society organizations and universities/law schools to improve access to justice for disadvantaged groups in particular women and girls.
+The GOJUST programme includes a grant mechanism of EUR 3.1 million (Php 170 million) over a period of four years to support civil society organizations and universities/law schools to improve access to justice for disadvantaged groups in particular women, girls and persons with disabilities.

 The grant signing ceremony was held virtually today with the keynote address given by his H.E.
 Luc Véron, EU Ambassador to the Philippines.

 Messages were also given by Atty.
 Anna Marie Melanie Trinidad, Chairperson, Legal Education Board; Associate Justice Ramon Paul L. Hernando, Chairperson, Committee on Legal Education; Dean Gemy Lito Festin, President, Philippine Association of Law Schools; and Ms. Jelen Paclarin, Executive Director, Women’s Legal and Human Rights Bureau.